rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 What if we could collapse `a -> Bool` and `a -> b` into a single function while preserving their semantics?
 It turns out that we can!
 But how?

-> The function we want must be able to tell whether an element of type `a` should be "kept" (or be "discarded").
+> The function we want must be able to tell whether an element of type `a` should be "kept" (or be "thrown out").
 Moreover, if the element is to be kept, then the function must map it into another element of type `b`.

 According to the [Algebra of Types](({{ site.baseurl }}{% link _posts/2019-12-19-algebraic-data-types-and-data-modelling.md %})), we can use `Maybe`.